 Escaping Gift & Estate Taxes: Releasing Ownership While Retaining Control

 Anyone looking forward to passing an estate over $3.5 million to their loved ones should seriously investigate advanced strategies to protect that estate from “death taxes” when they pass away.
-I say $3.5 million because some in politics have proposed dramatically lowering its current high threshold of $12.06 million (per individual) to the $3.5 million range.
+I say $3.5 million because some in politics have proposed dramatically lowering its current high threshold of $13.61 million (per individual) to the $3.5 million range.
+It is currently scheduled to drop to $7M in 2026.
 If you presently have $10 million or more in assets, the need is truly urgent.

 Here’s the secret that wealthy families have always understood: As a high net-worth individual, your goal is to retain control of your assets and derive the benefits of those assets while you are alive, whether you “own” them or not.
 In order to reduce your own and your heir’s taxes it may well make sense to transfer ownership (but not control) to those heirs while you are still alive—and to structure ownership so they benefit properly when you die.